farukkkaradeniz/spring-boot-elk-via-docker/README.md

 </dependency>
 ````

-After added necessary dependencies, now we can add log4j2.xml file in resources folder under src/main.
-There is an example for log4j2.xml content.
+After adding dependencies, now we can configure log4j2.xml file in resources folder under src/main.
 I used file appender,console appender and logstash appender.
-If you want to user logstash only you can remove other appenders.
+If you want to use logstash only you can remove other appenders.

 ````
 <Configuration>